daniwe4/ILIAS/setup/README.md

 times.
 The nested field `a.b.c` from the config file will then be overwritten with `value`.

+#### Install ILIAS except plugin

+To install ILIAS and skip a selected plugin, call `php setup/setup.php install --skip <plugin name> config.json` from within your ILIAS folder.

+If you want to skip multiple plugins you have to repeat the skip command for each selected plugin.
+Call `php setup/setup.php install --skip <plugin name 1> --skip <plugin name 2> config.json` from within your ILIAS folder.

+#### Install ILIAS without Plugins

+To install ILIAS without plugins, call `php setup/setup.php install --no-plugins config.json` from within your ILIAS folder.

+#### Install specific plugin

+To install a specifc plugin, call `php setup/setup.php install config.json <plugin name>` from within your ILIAS folder.
+Take care that `<plugin name>` takes place after `config.json` to avoid errors during setup.

 ## Update ILIAS

-To update ILIAS from the command line, call `php setup/setup.php update config.json` from within your ILIAS folder.
+To update ILIAS and all plugins from the command line, call `php setup/setup.php update config.json` from within your ILIAS folder.
 Make sure you use the same config to update your installation as you have used for the [installation](#install-ilias).
 The remarks for the [installation](#install-ilias) in this README also apply for the update.